I have fond memories of dining at Ruth Chris’ steakhouse growing up.

 Today, plenty of stars eat at Ruth’s Chris Steak House.
 But this was true even when Ruth was single-handedly butchering her meat and serving it up to customers in her tiny building with no parking lot.

-Lots of actresses, athletes and musicians were fans of Ruth’s establishment.
-It was the place to see and be seen on a Friday night.
+Lots of actresses, athletes, and musicians were fans of Ruth’s establishment.
 One of her most prominent regulars was none other than Antoine “Fats” Domino, a pioneer of rock and roll music.

 It was also a popular spot for politicians.
 Old newspaper articles from the 1960s and 1970s have quotes from political reporters who said that Ruth’s Chris Steak House was the perfect place to get a scoop before an election.